 Men's | Road

 Ultrafly 2 is a cushioned road running shoe featuring a 3-density midsole for light guidance through the gait cycle.
 At 28mm stack height in the heel and 23mm forefoot, the Ultrafly 2 has a 5mm drop.
 The new mesh upper is strong yet breathable and the all-new Ortholite footbed provides additional comfort by resisting compression and naturally eliminating odor-causing bacteria.
+These mesh upper running shoes are especially suited for longer distance training.

 Why We Love It